ktrainer2885/mechSim/readme.md

    ./gradlew run
    ```

-> By default, the main entry point is `com.mechsim.Main`.
+> By default, the main entry point is `mechsim.Main`.

 ---